Animated PNG: Simple Animation with an Alpha Channel

 Both show the same GIF animation.
 Against white it looks great (it was hand-tuned to work with white), but it's not so nice against any other background.

 That's where Animated PNG comes in.
 A single animation will work against any background (solid, patterned, whatever) and still look great, shadows and all.
-To view the following example properly, you will need a browser that supports APNG such as FireFox 3 (or newer) and Opera 9.5 (or newer):
+To view the following example properly, you will need a browser that supports APNG such as FireFox or Opera :

 If all you see is two static images, your browser does not yet support APNG.
 Too bad.
 With the right browser, you would be seeing an animation that looks good (well, for a cheesy animation) against any background.